joseparreiras/psytest/README.md

 ## About <a name = "about"></a>

-This is the documentation for the `psytest` package, a Python testing framework that applies the methodology of :cite:`phillips2011testing` (_PSY_) to test for the presence of multiple bubbles in a dataset.
+This is the documentation for the `psytest` package, a Python testing framework that applies the methodology of Phillips, Shi & Yu (2011) to test for the presence of multiple bubbles in a dataset.

 A bubble is defined as a period of explosive growth above a unit root in the time series for a consistent period of time.